Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Disconnect the Negative Terminal

 To start disconnecting the car battery, you will first need to remove the negative terminal.
 This terminal is usually marked with a minus (-) sign and is typically black in color.
-Use a wrench to loosen the nut holding the negative terminal in place, then carefully disconnect the terminal from the battery.
+Use a wrench to loosen the nut holding the negative terminal in place, then carefully the terminal from the battery.

 Disconnect the Positive Terminal

 After disconnecting the negative terminal, move on to the positive terminal.
 This terminal is usually marked with a plus (+) sign and is typically red in color.
-Use the wrench to loosen the nut holding the positive terminal in place, then disconnect it from the battery.
+Use the wrench to loosen the nut holding the positive terminal in place, then it from the battery.

 • Always wear safety gloves when handling the battery terminals.